-DIY Kids Teepee Tent Tutorial
+DIY Kids Teepee Tent Tutorial for a Creative Play Space

 - Cut along the lines, and you should end up with your upper front panel. photo 2